Illinois Freedom of Information Act

 - Full Time: 21

-It’s members include: Leslie Threadgill-Smith, President; Chris Budzynski, Vice President; Marjorie Smith, Secretary; David Moore, Treasurer; Sean Cratty, Shannon Mckibben, and Dave Novalinski.
+It’s members include: Chris Budzynski, President; Leslie Threadgill-Smith, Vice President; Shannon Mckibben, Secretary; Sean Cratty, Treasurer; David Moore, Marjorie Smith, and Dave Novalinski.

 - The Library is required to report and be answerable for its operations to: The Illinois State Library, Springfield, Illinois.
-Its members are: State Librarian, Jesse White (Secretary of State); Director of State Library, Anne Craig; and various other staff.
+Its members are: State Librarian, Jesse White (Secretary of State); Director of State Library, Greg McCormick, Deputy Director; and various other staff.

 - You may request the information and the records available to the public in the following manner: